opencarecc/opencareMakerPlaybook/how_to_involve_a_local_community.md

 4. To design a new service or product
 5. ...

+In OpenCare project the goals is to encourage:
+* citizens in the emergence of their needs or obstacles in their life
+* the process of co-design through engagement of citizens in the creation of solutions to respond to individual or collective local problems.

 ####What are my methodology?

-If the goal is to encourage citizens in the emergence of needs or obstacles in their life, then it is necessary to organize events where you have the solutions to problems identified by other citizens.
+it is necessary to organize events where you have the solutions to problems identified by other citizens.

-####What are my methodology?

 ### How do I pitch my idea?